How to switch business energy suppliers in the UK

 It’s important to be aware that failing to organise a new contract when your current one expires can mean you're transferred onto a new contract, without formally agreeing to it.
 Fortunately, this is becoming less common, with many suppliers now choosing instead to transfer businesses onto a deemed rate 30-day rolling contract, which means you’re free to switch away with only 30-days’ notice.

-Although you’re bound by the terms of your contract from the moment you sign it, there are certain circumstances that allow you to change certain aspects of your business energy contract.
+Although you’re bound by the terms of your contract from the moment you sign it, certain circumstances allow you to change certain aspects of your business energy contract.

 - A change in circumstances - If the circumstances of your business have changed to the degree where your current contract is no longer feasible, such as a drastic decrease in your cash flow, then you should write to your supplier outlining the change in your circumstances.
 Remember to keep evidence of all correspondence with your supplier, along with the dates each was sent and any applicable evidence, for your own reference, if required.

-- If you need to set up a repayment plan - If your business is in debt and it’s impacting your ability to pay for your energy, then you should write to your supplier and request a repayment plan.
+- If you need to set up a repayment plan - If you're struggling to pay your business energy bills, then you should write to your supplier and request a repayment plan.
 Repayment plans are designed to allow you to repay any arrears built up on your account while paying for additional energy you use.
-But before this can be offered as a solution, you must first provide your supplier with evidence that you are able to pay for the additional energy, while keeping up with the payments on your arrears.
+But before this can be offered as a solution, you must first provide your supplier with evidence that you can pay for the additional energy, while keeping up with the payments on your arrears.
 Your supplier will refer to your previous payment history when deciding whether you are eligible for a repayment plan.
-If you have missed a number of past payments, then you are less likely to be offered a plan that allows you to use additional energy.
+If you have missed several past payments, then you are less likely to be offered a plan that allows you to use additional energy.

 - If you’ve been moved to a deemed contract - If you’re looking to change the terms of your business energy contract because you noticed an increase in the amount that you’re paying, then it may be worth checking if you have been moved onto a deemed contract.
 If you are on deemed rates (also known as out of contract rates), your supplier may have increased your monthly direct debit amounts to reflect these new rates – but this can be corrected by giving monthly meter readings.

 Remember that a deemed contract is used for businesses that have not agreed on a formal contract with a supplier.
-Typically deemed contracts offer higher rates than the market average so you want to switch away from these as soon as possible.
-Fortunately, you're not bound by the same rules when on a deemed contract, so you are able to switch to a new deal with only 30-days’ notice.
+Typically, deemed contracts offer higher rates than the market average, so you want to switch away from these as soon as possible.
+Fortunately, you're not bound by the same rules when on a deemed contract, so you can switch to a new deal with only 30 days’ notice.

-How to switch gas and electric supplier with Bionic
+How to switch gas and electric suppliers with Bionic

 If you’re wondering “What’s the best way to change my business energy supplier?” then you’ve come to the right place - the tech-enabled energy experts at Bionic can find the right deal for your business in a matter of minutes and help you with the switch.